JonathanCasey/grand_trade_auto/CONTRIBUTING.md

 # Usage

 ## Logger
-Balancing readability against performance, the pylint warning `logging-fstring-interpolation` is disabled.
+Balancing readability against performance, the pylint warnings `logging-fstring-interpolation` and `logging-not-lazy` are disabled.
 The intention is largerly for this to apply to warnings and more severe log levels as well as anything that would be low overhead.
 It is recommended that anything info or debug level, especially if there are many calls or each call is an time-expensive interpolation to use the `logger.debug('log %(name)s', {'name'=name_var})` sort of methods instead so that the interpolation is only executed when that logger level is enabled.

 ## Workflows